bernhardh/nova-translation-editor/README.md

 # Nova Translation Editor

-This is a laravel nova package to manage/edit your translations and it depends on `spatie/laravel-translation-loader`.
+This is a laravel nova package to manage/edit your translations.
+It depends on `spatie/laravel-translation-loader`.

 ![screenshot](https://raw.githubusercontent.com/bernhardh/nova-translation-editor/master/docs/screenshot.png)

 ## Features

-- Decide which translation group/file you wanna make editable (`auth`, `validation`, etc.)
+- Decide which translation group/file you want to make editable (`auth`, `validation`, etc.)
 - Add new keys to the translation group
 - Save all changes at once or only from current tab
 - Multiple languages support
 - Respects you own theme colors
+- Filter the table by key or translation

 ## Installation